mikewest/mikewest.org/_posts/2008-11-21-mike-has-been-laid-off.markdown

 - Y!
 - laidoff
 - redundant
+title: Has Mike been laid off?
+Yes.
+Yes he has.
 ---
 Yahoo! has decided to close down the engineering team in it's German office, of which I am (er... [was][hmblo]) a part.
 I'm suddenly _incredibly_ motivated to look for new work.